-Because it is difficult to differentiate Africanized honey bees from European honey bees, it is best to stay away from any hive and contact an Ehrlich bee specialist who can determine what species of bee you are dealing with.
+Because it is difficult to differentiate Africanized honey bees from European honey bees, it is best to stay away from any hive and contact an Ehrlich Technician who can determine what species of bee you are dealing with.

 Bumble bees look a lot like carpenter bees, but are usually smaller and appear to have fine hairs all over their bodies.
 Bumble bees are pollinators and will not bore into wood or cause damage to your home or wooden structures around the property.

 Bumble bees make their nests in the ground.
 They will sometimes use abandoned rodent burrows and areas beneath paved patios, compost piles, woodpiles, and even in very long grass.
 As social insects, their nest consists of a queen, workers, and drones.

 Bumble bees are fairly passive and have little interest in stinging people unless they feel threatened or are mishandled in any way.
 When a nest is disturbed or threatened, the colony will emit a very loud, angry, buzzing sound.

 Female bumble bees have stingers and may use them if provoked.
 They are usually only a concern if they set up their nest in a high-traffic area near a home or business.
 Male bumble bees do not have stingers.

 The only way a bumble bee nest poses a threat to a business or homeowner is if someone is allergic to their sting.

 Our treatment approach begins with understanding the species of bumble bee and its habitat.
 Our Technicians are local to the communities they service and are familiar with the specific species of bees that can threaten residents and businesses.

 You can also make your property less appealing to bumble bees by removing or filling preferred nesting sites, such as wood piles, abandoned rodent burrows, voids under patio pavers, and long grasses.